DantSu/php-image-editor/README.md

 ### Example 1

-Create a empty image and draw on it :
+Create a empty image, draw on it and display it :

 ```php
 use \DantSu\PHPImageEditor\Image;